eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		\cite{WikipediaContributors2018a16}.
 		* A **key** is an identifier for a field, or a set of fields
 			\cite{WikipediaContributors2018a16}.
++ A record is a set of unordered elements
+	\cite{WikipediaContributors2018a19}
 + A **self-defining record** is a self-contained collection of information that "identify the record type and locate information within the record", so that "elements can be stored in any order or omitted"